-Increasing allowable catch limits are expected to continue for the near future on Lake Erie.
-The increase in walleye available in Lake Erie has provided competitors with abundant fish supply to compete against FFMC in key sales markets such as the U.S. Midwest and New York
+The growth in walleye supply from Lake Erie will continue to impact FFMC for the foreseeable future.
+The increase in walleye available in Lake Erie has provided competitors with abundant fish supply to compete against FFMC in key sales markets such as the U.S. Midwest and New York.
+When FFMC walleye harvests are added, a general over-abundance of Canadian walleye is affecting the supply and demand equilibrium for the species.
+Lake Erie has become the dominant Canadian supplier of walleye impacting selling prices across FFMC's global markets.

-FOREIGN EXCHANGE
+FOREIGN CURRENCY EXCHANGE